xiix0/scam/README.md

-Tempt not a desperate man.
+How apt the poor are to be proud.
-		-- William Shakespeare, "Romeo and Juliet"
+		-- William Shakespeare, "Twelfth-Night"